 1905 - Whipping Post for Wife Beaters

-President Roosevelt's suggestion, in his recent Congressional message, that "some form of corporal punishment" is desirable in dealing with wife-beaters and other "offenders whose criminality takes the shape of brutality and cruelty toward the weak," has led to efforts to establish a whipping-post...
+President Roosevelt's suggestion, in his recent Congressional message, that "some form of corporal punishment" is desirable in dealing with wife-beaters and other "offenders whose criminality takes the shape of brutality and cruelty toward the weak," has led to efforts to establish a whipping-post in the District of Columbia, and to some discussion in the press of the country at large.
+The Chicago "Evening Post" favors the proposal on the ground that "no man who beats his wife is anything short ...
 Read MORE...

 The Argus - Montreal, Quebec, Canada - January 21, 1905